 Comparison with SOTA Unsupervised Methods.
-Fig. 5 shows that our method significantly outperforms all recent anomaly detection methods, whether trained in an unsupervised mode, including OCGAN [25], Deep SVDD [21] and Deep Autoencoder (DAE) or with a self-supervised fashion (Geometric [11]).
+Figure 5 shows that our method significantly outperforms all recent anomaly detection methods, whether trained in an unsupervised mode, including OCGAN [20], Deep SVDD [16] and Deep Autoencoder (DAE) or with a self-supervised fashion (Geometric [7]).
 Although we use a few labeled anomalous data, the label information is not incorporated into our training, and we discard anomalous prototypical vectors for anomaly score calculation.
-Our method also achieves better performance compared to (GAN-GP) [14], where we replace GAN objective in [25] with gradient penalty (Fig. 6a).
+Our method also achieves better performance compared to (GAN-GP) [9], where we replace GAN objective in [20] with gradient penalty (Fig. 6a).

 Comparison to Methods that Use a Small Pool of Labeled Anomalies.
-To establish competing methods, we compare our method with the state-of-the-art semi-supervised method, Deep SAD [22], with the same data splitting and network bottleneck as outlined above.
-In addition, we train the supervised classifier, ResNet-18 [16] on the binary cross-entropy loss.
+To establish competing methods, we compare our method with the state-of-the-art semi-supervised method, Deep SAD [17], with the same data splitting and network bottleneck as outlined above.
+In addition, we train the supervised classifier, ResNet-18 [11] on the binary cross-entropy loss.
 We observed that our method surpasses other competing methods on two test sets (see Fig. 5).
 Semi-supervised and supervised approaches suffer from overfitting to previously seen anomalies at training while our self-supervised method generalizes well to unseen imbalanced anomalies (Fig. 6b).

 Ablations.
 We conduct a series of ablation studies to justify the effectiveness of our contributions by comparing our full model with the following alternatives, using: 1.
-A Memory-based Deep Autoencoder (MemDAE) by turning off the proposed loss terms (\mathcal{L}{agg} , \mathcal{L}{ss}) and without using anomalous samples (Table 1 and Fig. 6a); 2.
-Our method without the loss term \mathcal{L}{agg} ; 3.
-Our method without the loss term \mathcal{L}{mse} .
+A Memory-based Deep Autoencoder (MemDAE) by turning off the proposed loss terms ( $\mathcal{L}{agg}$ , $\mathcal{L}{ss}$ ) and without using anomalous samples (Table 1 and Fig. 6a); 2.
+Our method without the loss term $\mathcal{L}{agg}$ ; 3.
+Our method without the loss term $\mathcal{L}{mse}$ .
 We observed that our method trained with each of the proposed loss terms, resulting in a notable performance gain over all the metrics, e.g., a gain of about 5.8% in AUC, compared to MemDAE on the MURA dataset (Table 1).
-Nevertheless, our baseline method (MemDAE) without anomalous samples, which is trained solely with MSE loss, outperforms 8
+Nevertheless, our baseline method (MemDAE) without anomalous samples, which is trained solely with MSE loss, outperforms all previous anomaly detection methods.
+We also conduct sensitivity analysis to investigate the effect of included labeled anomalies during training on final performance.
+To do so, we increased the ratio of known anomalous samples up to 15% and observed that our method is not very sensitive to an anomalous ratio (Table 1).
+This can be explained by the fact that SALAD does not require label information.
+Instead, it uses anomalous samples to have a better separation of prototypical patterns.

-Fig. 5: AUC and AUPRC.
+Fig. 5.
+AUC and AUPRC.
 Comparison of different anomaly detection methods.
 The bar height represents the mean (AUC or AUPRC) over four replicates of training, while the error bar is a 95% confidence interval computed as 1.96 std.

-Table 1: Evaluation of the proposed approach and baselines.
+Table 1.
+Evaluation of the proposed approach and baselines.
 Ablation study for anomalous ratio (AR) and the loss terms used in training.